 Chia seeds are packed with calcium, manganese, and phosphorus, in addition to being a great source of healthy omega-3 fats, protein and fiber.
 The seeds are tasteless and tiny, so you really notice them much when they are dry.
 When they are soaked, however, they take on the texture of tapioca pudding.
-Some people love it, some others hate it, but when you try them with a hint of sweetness and topped with coconut, fruit, or nuts, you will be gobsmacked by just how delicious “healthy” can be!
+Some people love it, others hate it, but when you try them with a hint of sweetness and topped with coconut, fruit, or nuts, you will be gobsmacked by just how delicious “healthy” can be!
+This yummy coconut chia seed pudding has become a favorite (healthy!) way to satisfy my sweet tooth.

 - 1/4 cup chia seeds